-This guide has been developed for the Midlands Decision Support Network (MDSN) by the Strategy Unit.
+This guide has been developed by The Strategy Unit.
 It is written for people at all levels with an interest in evaluation - whether you are thinking about commissioning an external evaluation or conducting your own evaluation in-house.

 The guide takes you through all aspects of designing and conducting evaluation - whatever your resources - and presenting the results.